Eternal feminine: New Woman

 A representative feminist ideal of the 1890s, the New Woman, was often associated with the Eternal Feminine.
+Both were seen by conservative thinkers as "a threat to the male sphere".
 The New Woman has been succinctly described as "intelligent, educated, emancipated, independent and self-supporting".
 One representative article from 1895 claimed that it was impossible to go anywhere or read anything "without being continually reminded of the subject which lady-writers love to call the Woman Question", and observed: "'The Eternal Feminine,' the 'Revolt of the Daughters,' the Woman's Volunteer Movement, Women's Clubs, are significant expressions and effective landmarks."
+The main New Woman writers were Sarah Grand, Mona Caird and George Egerton (Mary Chavelita Dunne) in Britain and Kate Chopin and Charlotte Perkins Gilman in the United States.

-Owing to her outspokenness about female desire, George Egerton (Mary Chavelita Dunne) was the most controversial of the New Women writers.
+Owing to her outspokenness about female desire, George Egerton was the most controversial of the New Women writers.
 Not only did she make the earliest reference to Nietzsche in English literature, but Nietzsche is the most frequent reference in her writings.
 Unsurprisingly, the Eternal Feminine in her fiction has a strongly Nietzschean stamp.
 In "A Cross Line", the first story in Keynotes (1893), Egerton's first collection, the female protagonist laughs softly to herself at "the denseness of man", musing that "the wisest of them can only say we are enigmas.
 Each one of them sits about solving the riddle of the ewig weibliche—and well it is that the workings of our hearts are closed to them, that we are cunning enough or great enough to seem to be what they would have us, rather than be what we are.
 But few of them have had the insight to find out the key to our seeming contradictions....
 They have all overlooked the eternal wildness, the untamed primitive savage temperament that lurks in the mildest, best woman.
 Deep in through ages of convention this primeval trait burns, an untameable quantity that may be concealed but is never eradicated by culture—the keynote of woman's witchcraft and woman's strength."
 In passages like this, as Iveta Jusová observes, Egerton apparently "re-asserts the traditional unproductive binary division between (female) nature and (male) culture", but this assumption is "in the end undermined by Egerton's own discourse", which "exposes this postulate as impossible and locates presumably precultural 'nature' and desire within a larger concept of culture".
 Or, as Elke D'hoker argues (as paraphrased by Eleanor Fitzsimons), "Egerton avoids essentialism by presenting a pluralistic expression of women's desires."